BBC Radio 4

 BBC Radio 4 is a British national radio station owned and operated by the BBC.
-The station replaced the BBC Home Service on 30 September 1967 and broadcasts a wide variety of spoken-word programmes from the BBC's headquarters at Broadcasting House, London.
+It launched on 30 September 1967 as a replacement for the BBC Home Service and broadcasts a wide variety of spoken-word programmes from the BBC's headquarters at Broadcasting House in London.
 Since 2019, the station controller has been Mohit Bakaya.
 He replaced Gwyneth Williams, who had been the station controller since 2010.

-Radio 4 is broadcast throughout the United Kingdom, the Isle of Man and the Channel Islands on FM, LW and DAB, and on BBC Sounds, it can also be received in the eastern counties of Ireland, northern France and Northern Europe.
+Radio 4 is broadcast throughout the United Kingdom, the Isle of Man and the Channel Islands on FM, DAB and BBC Sounds, it can also be received in the eastern counties of Ireland, northern France and Northern Europe.
 It is available internationally via the BBC.com website and app.
 It currently reaches over 9.2 million listeners, making it the UK's second most-popular radio station after BBC Radio 2.
+Radio 4 was previously broadcast on long wave on 198 kHz, from 23 November 1978 until 27 June 2026.

-BBC Radio 4 broadcasts news programmes such as Today, The World at One and PM heralded on air by the Greenwich Time Signal pips or the chimes of Big Ben.
-(Note: The pips are only accurate on FM, and LW; there is a delay on digital radio of three to five seconds, and online up to 23 seconds.)
+BBC Radio 4 broadcasts news programmes such as Today, The World at One, PM, and The Westminster Hour heralded on air by the Greenwich Time Signal pips or the chimes of Big Ben, which are broadcast live.
+(Note: The pips are only accurate on FM; there is a delay on digital radio of three to five seconds, and online up to 23 seconds.)
 Radio 4 also broadcasts the Shipping Forecast, which is over 150 years old.

-According to RAJAR, the station broadcasts to a weekly audience of 9.2 million with a listening share of 11.1% as of December 2023.
+According to RAJAR, the station (inc.4 Extra) broadcasts to an audience of 9.54 million with a listening share of 16% as of March 2026.

 Overview

 BBC Radio 4 broadcasts a wide variety of speech-related programming, including news, drama, comedy, science and history.
 Music is broadcast as in documentaries relating to various forms of both popular and classical music, and the long-running music-based Desert Island Discs.
-Sport is not part of the station's output, apart from during news bulletins, although between 1994 and 2023, the station's longwave frequency was used to broadcast ball-by-ball commentaries of most Test cricket matches played by England.
-Consequently, for around 70 days a year, listeners had to rely on FM broadcasts or DAB for mainstream Radio 4 broadcasts – the number relying solely on longwave was now a small minority.
-The cricket broadcasts took precedence over on-the-hour news bulletins, but not the Shipping Forecast, carried since Radio 4's move to longwave in 1978 because longwave can be received clearly at sea.
+Sport is not part of the station's output, apart from during news bulletins, although between 1994 and 2023, the station's long wave frequency was used to broadcast ball-by-ball commentaries of most Test cricket matches played by England.
+Consequently, for around 70 days a year, listeners had to rely on FM broadcasts or DAB for mainstream Radio 4 broadcasts – the number relying solely on long wave was now a small minority.
+The cricket broadcasts took precedence over on-the-hour news bulletins, but not the Shipping Forecast, carried since Radio 4's move to long wave in 1978 because long wave can be received clearly at sea.